 A component of Disaster Recovery that deals with the restoration of business system software and data, after the operating system environment has been restored or replaced.

 Business Recovery Team

 A pre-identified group of individuals that is reponsible for maintaining and executing the recovery process.

 A system of planning for, recovering and maintaining both the IT and business environments within an organisation regardless of the type of interruption.
 In addition to the IT infrastructure, it covers people, facilities, workplaces, equipment, business processes, and more.
-Be sure to read our articles on the difference between DR & BCP and preparing for a worst case scenario.
+Be sure to read our articles on the difference between DR & BCP and why remote business continuity plan testing matters.

 Business Impact Analysis

 A collection of information on a wide range of areas from recovery assumptions and critical business processes to interdependencies and critical staff that is then analysed to assess impact a disaster may have.